 From the perspective of the living historian, a good plain commutation jacket is second only to an untrimmed frock coat in terms of versatility.
 As always so-called “generic” garments cannot be a substitute for wearing the garments documented to a specific unit at a specific time, but for the units for which little documentation is available, or for the time periods where the specific type of garment that was worn is unclear, a simple untrimmed commutation jacket is an excellent alternative.
 Furthermore, documentation bears out that simple homemade jackets are seen being used by CS soldiers in all periods of the war from the initial mobilization of the militas to the surrender at Appomattox.

-Our basic reproduction features a standard six piece body and two piece sleeve, epaulets, a single interior patch pocket and a six button front.
+Our basic reproduction features a standard six piece body and two piece sleeve, epaulets, a single interior patch pocket and a seven button front.
 From this basic jacket you can add details to suit your impression or preferences.
-The pattern is drafted from Devere's system of patterning.
+The pattern is drafted from Devere’s system of patterning.
 This system and its variants was the most common patterning style used during the period, both north and south.
 Our variation on it gives you a boxier cut, but a longer body that will be sure to cover your shirt!
 The collars are more squared than other CS depot-issued garments.
-The osnaburg lining is set in place by hand with stitching along the entire perimeter of the interior of the jacket.
-The cuffs and collar are hand topstitched, and all exposed stitching is done by hand.
-The jackets come standard with a 7 button fronts but we can do 8 or 9 at no extra charge if requested.
+The perimeter of the jacket is hand topstitched.
+The jacket comes standard with a 7 button fronts but we can do 8 or 9 at no extra charge if requested.

 We also have the capacity to do reproductions of specific original commutation jackets, please enquire with us to discuss price and details.
 Pictures are of our standard jacket with the addition of piped epaulettes and wood buttons.

 (Includes exposed hand sewing, epaulettes)

 Make sure you have a current size chart on file with us before ordering.